khulnasoft/khulnasoft-meshplay/src/collections/news/2022/2022-05-18-meshmark-the-cloud-native-value-measurement/meshmark-the-cloud-native-value-measurement.md

 darkthumbnail: ../../../../assets/images/meshmark/stacked/meshmark-dark-full.webp
 category: "Press Release"
 presskit: "/press/kits/MeshMark-press-kit.zip"
-description: "Layer5, a provider of cloud native management software, announced today the general availability of the Meshery Docker Extension.
-Complementing Docker Desktop's role as the go-to Kubernetes environment for cloud native developers, the Meshery Docker Extension provides easy access to the next layer of cloud native infrastructure: service meshes.
-As an inaugural Docker Extensions Partner and a maker of industry-defining, cloud native software, Layer5’s integration of Meshery provides a visual pathway for existing Docker Compose applications to move into Kubernetes and onto any service mesh."
+description: "KhulnaSoft, a provider of cloud native management software, announced today the general availability of the Meshplay Docker Extension.
+Complementing Docker Desktop's role as the go-to Kubernetes environment for cloud native developers, the Meshplay Docker Extension provides easy access to the next layer of cloud native infrastructure: service meshes.
+As an inaugural Docker Extensions Partner and a maker of industry-defining, cloud native software, KhulnaSoft’s integration of Meshplay provides a visual pathway for existing Docker Compose applications to move into Kubernetes and onto any service mesh."
 tags:
  - Announcements
- - Meshery
+ - Meshplay
  - Docker
 type: News
 resource: false